Bruxism Treatment

 What are the Symptoms of Bruxism

 Bruxism can lead to a range of symptoms, which may vary in severity.
-Common signs include:
+Common signs include the following:

 - Jaw pain or tightness